Noise Survey Data

 GRAPH NARRATIVES: Four out of five Providence residents who took the survey reported noticing noise on a recurring basis (i.e., not simply getting used to it).
 Significantly, nearly half report frequent sleep disruption — a major health threat — from noise, and another third are awoken by it at least sometimes.
 And more than 90% of participants report recurrent exposure to at least one source of vehicle noise (and usually more than one), making motor vehicles the single most-prevalent source of noise in the city.1

-GRAPH NARRATIVES: 75% of Providence residents surveyed say they report noise to the city at least sometimes, and 59% do so more frequently.
-A stunning 87% of those who say they never report noise also say they would do so if they knew that something would be done about it — in other words, their reticence to report noise is not because they oppose enforcement, but the contrary: They want the city to actually take enforcement seriously (as reflected by the 49% in Section Two above who say that reporting noise has no effect).
-If those residents were convinced the city would respond effectively to noise complaints, it would push the percentage of inhabitants who report noise to a staggering 96%.
+Perhaps most damning is that 87% of Providence residents who currently don’t report noise say they would do so if they knew something would be done about it.
+In other words, their reticence to report noise isn’t because they oppose enforcement of noise laws, but the contrary — they want the PVD to actually take enforcement seriously.
+If those residents felt the city would respond effectively to noise complaints, it would push the proportion of those reporting noise to a staggering 96%.

 _______________________